imrafaelmerino/vertx-effect/docs/README.md

 ```

 A vertx future represents an asynchronous effect.
-We don't want to block the event loop because of the latency
+We don't want to block the event loop because of the latency of a
-of a computation.
-Haskell has proven to us how **laziness is an essential property to stay pure**.
-We need to
+computation.
+Haskell has proven to us how laziness is an essential property to stay pure.
+We need to define an immutable
-define an immutable and lazy data structure that allows us to control latency.
+and lazy data structure that allows us to control latency.

 Since Java 8, we have suppliers.
 They are indispensable to do FP in Java.
 Let's start defining what a value
 is in vertx-effect: